72 Ways Insurance Companies Cheat and Lie

 37. No other persons involved in the accident had injuries.

-39. The plaintiff made errors in recalling their medical and/or employment history to the insurance company.
+39. The plaintiff provided inaccurate medical and/or employment history information to the insurance company.

-40. No medical opinion substantiating medical causation between the accident and the plaintiff's medical complaints.
+40. No medical opinion substantiates medical causation between the accident and the plaintiff’s medical complaints.

-41. Shortly after the accident, the plaintiff's physical/health condition returned to what it was immediately before the accident.
+41. Shortly following the accident, the plaintiff’s physical and health condition reverted to its state just before the incident.

 44. The plaintiff exaggerates complaints related to the accident per their medical records.